 One of my investment areas is peer to peer lending.
 My interest here is split into Real estate and Loans and covered on two different platforms.
 The following Crowdestate review will cover my online real estate income approach as an EU citizen.
+To use my referral please click here.

 One year of Crowdestate